safety information

 What should I expect if I arrive with a child?

-The European Rally Championship is an exciting event for adults and children alike, and the competition is a spectacular and exciting event for all genders and ages.
+The Rally European Championship is an exciting event for both adults and children, the race is a spectacular and thrilling event for all genders and age groups.

-If you are coming with children, we recommend you choose the priority spectator points: on Friday, choose spectator points 1 and 2 in Királyszentistván, on Saturday, choose spectator point 1 in Kislőtér Jutaspuszta, and on Sunday, choose spectator point 2 in Nagylőtér speed stage.
+When attending with children, we recommend choosing the highlighted spectator points: on Friday, the 1st and 2nd spectator points in Királyszentistván, on Saturday the spectator point at Kislőtér Jutaspuszta, and on Sunday the 2nd spectator point at the Nagylőtér special stage!

-In each day’s programme, we have set up priority spectator points on one of the stages, where you can enjoy the race comfortably and safely if you are coming with children or a family.
-At these points we will have a buffet, toilets and merchandising shop.
-At the buffets you will be able to enjoy a beer at beer benches and beer tables.
+Every day we have created highlighted spectator points on different stages, where you can comfortably and safely enjoy the race with children and family.
+These points will have a buffet, portable toilets, and a merchandising shop.
+At the buffets, you can consume food at picnic tables and benches.

-It is important that you arrive in comfortable, closed shoes and layered clothing.
-Dust and mud may be present on the trails.
-If it’s sunny, bring sun protection, sunscreen and be sure to bring a hat for the little ones.
+It’s important to arrive in comfortable closed shoes and layered clothing.
+There may be dust and mud on the tracks.
+In sunny weather, it’s advisable to prepare with sun protection, sunscreen, and for the little ones, definitely a hat.
 Tick repellent is also recommended.

-In good weather, feel free to bring a blanket or blanket, as many people picnic.
+If the weather is nice, feel free to bring a blanket or picnic mat, as many people like to picnic.

-There will be no changing facilities on site, you can bring water and food with you wherever you go.
+There will be no diaper changing facilities on-site, but you can bring water and food with you.

-The cars are moving at high speed, so it is more important than ever to follow the signs for spectators and to follow the instructions of the organisers on site, especially with small children!
+The race cars move at high speed, so it’s crucial to follow the spectator signs and the instructions of the organizers on-site, especially with small children!

 What services can I find at the venues?